Athens THRIVe at Family Connection - Communities In Schools

 Our Vision

-Athens THRIVe is dedicated to building a community where all families can succeed by cultivating an environment that is equitable, empowering, inclusive, and supportive.
+Athens THRIVe is dedicated to building a community where all families can succeed by cultivating an environment that is empowering and supportive.
 With a vision to transform child welfare systems through trauma-informed practices and interdisciplinary collaboration, Athens THRIVe partners with child welfare agencies to address child and family adversity as a public health issue.
 By creating conditions that promote whole family well-being, our goal is to simultaneously address the needs of parents and children who are court-involved or at risk of child-welfare involvement.

 Athens THRIVe Infant-Toddler Program Site in Georgia